Healing and Protecting the Earth

 In this "America Speaks" podcast, Jonathan Granoff shares his thoughts on nuclear weapons, climate change, and other global challenges; and his views on freedom, respect for others, and that change is possible in

-Read on External WebsiteRead on External WebsiteGranoff '70 Accepts Distinguished Achievement Award
+Listen on External WebsiteListen on External WebsiteGranoff '70 Accepts Distinguished Achievement Award

 Jonathan Granoff was awarded the Distinguished Alumni Award from the from the Alumnae/i Association of Vassar College (AAVC) for his decades-long career working towards world peace.